 Jesus teaches us that those who are outcast, those on the peripheries are extremely valuable.
 God loves them and needs them and seeks them out and so desires to provide and care for them that they might be restored.
 The are placed back into right relationship and put in proper order with the community and with God.
 So what we learn is that we are called to seek out those who are lost.
 Let them know that they are valued members of our community and by all means let them know they are loved.

-What we also see is that when that which is lost, a sheep, a coin of the wedding garment, or even a son, there is great rejoicing.
-So to it is when one who is lost and not in proper relationship with God nor the community of believers it is great cause for rejoicing.
+What we also see is that when that which is lost, a sheep, a coin of the wedding garment, or even a son, there is great rejoicing when reunited.
+So to it is when one who is lost and not in proper relationship with God nor the community of believers it is great cause for rejoicing when they are found.

 I recall an experience on my anniversary date.
 I was hearing confessions and waiting to meet my parents for dinner.
 The church was full and the Spanish community was coming more and more to confessions.
 I had to get up grab some juice, use the restroom because I was hearing confessions for three hours.
 Finally it’s late I’m really tired and a gentleman runs into the church with it’s now dimmed lights trying to close.
 I was so tired, and almost said no more.
 But I remained and the gentleman sat down and told me he hadn’t been to confession in 50 years.
 I asked him why he was here, and he told me that his friends had run home to get him, to bring him to church to meet the “Padre” and go to confession.
 Together we both embraced and wept for here was a sheep who had been lost for 50 years, and was now found, whose life was dead but is now alive.